pu2clr/SI4735/README.md

 ## Attention
 * __The SI473X device can work from 1.6V to 3.6V.
-If you are not using a 3.3V version of Arduino, you have to use a kind of 5V to 3.3V bidirectional converter.
-It is important to say that just power the Si47XX device with 3.3V from Arduino board is not enough.
-You have to be aware that the Arduino that operates with 5V will send 5V signals to the SI473X device through the digital pins and the I2C bus.
+If you are not using a 3.3V Arduino board, that Arduino will send 5V signals to the SI473X device through the digital pins and the I2C bus.
 That configuration can make the system unstable or damage the Si473X device__.
+To fix this, use a logic shifter chip that converts between 3.3V and 5V logic.
 * __This library has been successfully tested on many boards including:  ESP32; STM32; Mega 2560;  DUE; ATmega328 and Atmega32u4 based boards; ATtiny85, Raspberry Pi Pico (RP2040) and more__.
 See [Boards where this library has been successfully tested](https://pu2clr.github.io/SI4735/#boards-where-this-library-has-been-successfully-tested).
 * __The Si47XX IC family  functionalities__ can be seen in the comparison matrix shown in table 1 (__Product Family Function__); pages 2 and 3 of the [“Si47XX PROGRAMMING GUIDE; AN332 (REV 1.0)”](https://web.engr.oregonstate.edu/~traylor/ece473/data_sheets/AN332.pdf).